Lauke/Playground/README.md

 * Calculation — Learned about basic math in JavaScript — numbers and operators
 * Template literals — Learned about the newer syntax that provides more flexible, easier to read strings.
 * Useful string methods — Strings with built-in methods, such as finding the length of a text string, joining and splitting strings, substituting one character in a string for another. (active learning exercise is still a struggle at this point)
+* A neat way of storing a list of data items under a single variable name.
+Here we look at why this is useful, then explore how to create an array, retrieve, add, and remove items stored in an array, and more besides.

 ## Purpose
 * Purpose of the playground is to get a better understanding of javascript using the Firefox MDN Documentation